 Can Dogs Eat Apples?
 Seeds, Cores and Safe Preparation Guide

-Quick Answer: Yes, dogs can eat apple flesh — it's nutritious, low-calorie, and most dogs love the crunch.
+Quick Answer: Yes, many dogs can eat plain apple flesh in small portions.
 However, apple seeds contain amygdalin, which breaks down into cyanide.
 The core is also a choking hazard.
 Always remove seeds and core completely before serving apple to your dog.

 Why Apples Are Great for Dogs